 That might seem very short to some, but when you take into account the phases of being a typical consultant along with the key drivers for why people leave consulting, it’s easy to see why this happens.

-- Consultants have two natural exit points: after 2 – 3 years as an analyst for those who joined after undergrad studies and at the manager level for those that joined after MBA studies and aren’t interested in becoming partners
+- Consultants have two natural exit points: after 2 – 3 years at the entry level for those who joined after undergrad studies and at the manager level for those that joined after MBA studies and aren’t interested in becoming partners.

-- Consulting is a strong springboard to many other careers, some of which could easily entice current consultants to exit
+- Consulting is a strong springboard to many other careers.
+Many consultants leave for offers that are too enticing to refuse.

-- Consultants leave to get a better work-life balance
+- Other consultants leave to get a better work-life balance.

-Consultants joining at this level typically go to Business School after 2-3 years in line with the firm’s offer of paying for further education.
-And for those who do not go to Business Schools, it is only natural to want to try something else after two or three years in the first job you’ve taken straight out of university.
+When joining at the most junior level, you’re expected to go to Business School after 2-3 years in line with the firm’s offer of paying for further education.
+And if you do not go to Business School, it is only natural to want to try something else after two or three years in the first job you’ve taken straight out of university.

 When joining as an MBA graduate or experienced hire, you’re likely to transition to manager level after two years on the job and then have to make a decision over whether you want to stay on and make it to Partner, or leave and do something else.

-So overall, consultants start thinking about leaving two years into the job, whether they joined as a new graduate, after an MBA, or even as an experienced hire.
+So overall, consultants start thinking about leaving two years into the job, whether they joined as a new graduate or as an experienced candidate.

 The learning becomes less transferable over time